tomswinburne/tomswinburne.github.io/index.md

 Metallic alloys uniquely combine strength, ductility and reusability due to a complex hierarchy of plasticity mechanisms which are only partially understood.
 In many settings, prediction of component failure is a largely open problem, with important implications across industry and society.

 Fatigue alone is estimated to cost 2-3% of US GDP, while irradiation-induced embrittlement is a key issue for all fission and fusion reactors.
-There are no large datasets to learn from as experiments probing the microstructural origins of failure are typically indirect and destructive.
+There are no large datasets to learn from as experiments probing the microstructural origins of failure are typically indirect, destructive and expensive.

 Our research blends theory and data to build multiscale models of metal plasticity, often with applications in the nuclear sector.
 We draw broadly from concepts in applied math, machine learning, physics and mechanics.
 <br>